-Cheering for their favorite Super Bowl Champion team this season, noshing Seattle football fans might also become victors in the fight against hunger in Washington State.
+Cheering for their local Super Bowl Championship team this season, noshing Seattle football fans might also become victors in the fight against hunger in Washington State.

 A family of two will receive a meal with every bottle of 12th Blend purchased through the 2014 football season, now available on shelves at Albertson’s, QFC, Haggen, Top Foods and Esquin Wine Merchants.